A. Curricular, Research, and Programmatic needs

 C. History of the Collection

 Books concentrating on geography, discovery and exploration, and climate have been collected by the university library since its inception.
-Focus on sub-disciplines has evolved over time in relation to departmental interests.
-For instance we are currently experiencing a waning interest in polar studies, a topic once of great interest to some faculty.
-In terms of quantity of sheets, the map collection has largely developed through several federal depository programs from the US Geological Survey, the US Department of Defense, and the Federal Depository Library Program.
-Because of this, the collection’s strength’s often reflect the varied and changing interests of the federal agencies.
-For instance, our foreign topographic coverage consists largely sets from the US Department of Defense and therefore reflects those geographic areas of interest to that department.
-Many geography and map titles focusing specifically on a geographic area from one of our Title VI Area Studies programs (African, Asian, Canadian, and Latin America & Caribbean) have been purchased using Area Studies funds entirely or in part.
+Focus on sub-disciplines has evolved over time in relation to departmental interests, however all geographic regions are collected at least at a minimal level.
+Many geography and map titles focusing specifically on a geographic area from one of our Title VI Area Studies programs (African, Asian, and Latin America & Caribbean Studies) have been purchased using Area Studies funds entirely or in part.

 D. Collection Coverage

 The geographical coverage of the collection is worldwide with in-depth collecting in the following areas: U.S., particularly Michigan; Africa; Latin America; and Canada.
 The Map Library, a branch within the MSU Main Library, houses the atlas and sheet map collection plus gazetteers and carto-bibliographies.